shishir49/laravel_task/README.md

 ## How to Run
 1. After cloning the project, please run "composer install"
+2. Then run this command for database migration: "php artisan migrate"

 ## Roles
 1. There are two types of roles implemented in this application: admin and user.